Improve Your Zoom Communication Skills with This List of Best Practices…Like Your Career and Business Depends on it!

 How These Zoom Video Conferencing Best Practices Were Created

 These best practices below were acquired over a five month period where a small group of 20 of my friends, clients and colleagues joined me each week (usually 5 to 10 showed up each week) for one hour in a private online Zoom conferencing meeting room to practice their video presentation skills.
-I was the facilitator each week and produced a small curriculum of presentation objectives for all attendees to work through.
+I was the virtual event concierge, also known as the event facilitator.
+Each week I produced a small curriculum of presentation objectives for all attendees to work through.
 Each presenter was complemented for content presented well and given supportive and constructive feedback for improvement.

 The photo below was taken at one of our early sessions.
 The guy on the right attended our first meeting where he had his laptop on the floor!
 When he logged in to the Zoom meeting, the only thing we could see was his feet in his slippers!
 He didn’t realize the only camera functioning properly was on his laptop!
 Watching how his background, lighting, and speaking positioning evolved over a few weeks was fulfilling to watch.